View on GitHub

 Custom Queries

-NOTE: All custom query results are limited to 100 items.
+NOTE: All custom query results are limited to 100 items per request; use respective paging.

 SQL

-DatAasee uses the ArcadeDB SQL dialect.
+DatAasee uses the ArcadeDB SQL dialect (sql).
 For custom SQL queries, only single, read-only queries are admissible, meaning:

 The vertex type (cf. table) holding the metadata records is named metadata.